 All text copyright © 2015 Rev. Ptahmassu Nofra-Uaa

 - Adapted for Ptah from the Daily Ritual of Amun-Ra of Ipet-isut (modern Karnak).
 See MORET, ALEXANDRE.
 1902.
 Le Rituel du Culte Divin Journalier.
 Paris: Annales du Musee guimet, Bibliotheque d’Etudes 14, Ernest Leroux, Editeur, pages 9-10.
 Also BUDGE, E.A.
 WALLIS.
 The Book of Opening the Mouth: The Egyptian Texts with English Translations.
 First published in London, 1909.
 Reissued in 1972 by Benjamin Blom, New York.
 Reissued in 1980 by Arno Press, New York, page 197.
-Wherever I have referred to Budge during my gathering of ancient textual sources for Ptah, I have not adopted Budge’s transcriptions or translations.
-It is now universally acknowledged by scholars that Budge’s transliteration, transcription and/ or pronunciation of ancient Egyptian (together with his translation of Egyptian texts) is much outdated.
-Many significant advances have been made in the study of ancient Egyptian language since Budge’s time, thus I have opted in my (pronounceable) transcriptions and translations to follow these current advances.
+Wherever I have referred to Budge during my gathering of ancient textual sources for Ptah, I have not adopted Budge’s transliterations or translations.
+It is now universally acknowledged by scholars that Budge’s transliteration and/ or pronunciation of ancient Egyptian (together with his translation of Egyptian texts) is much outdated.
+Many significant advances have been made in the study of ancient Egyptian language since Budge’s time, thus I have opted in my (pronounceable) transliterations and translations to follow these current advances.

 - Here I have given the name-epithet for Lord Ptah that corresponds to the name and appellation of Amun-Ra given in the original text (Amun-Ra neb nezet tawy, “Amun-Ra the Lord of the Throne of the Two Lands”).